Palletising Robots easy to program

 First, in the case of a pneumatic finger-type gripper, this will open around the product and have fingers that close to clamp the product.
 In this way, it will stop the product from moving during the movement of the robot.
 When used this type of gripper remembers to consider the stack pattern as at the moment of placing the product the gripper will open and push any product already palletised.
 Usually, the gripper will release the product above its position in order that the gripper has room to open.

 An alternative solution is to use a vacuum system rather than fingers for picking up the product.
-In this case, the product is held in place by an array of suckers which usually grip the product from it’s upper surface.
-This system has the advantage that tight stacking patterns can be produced allowing the products to be placed up against product already on the pallet.
+In this case, the product is held in place by an array of suckers which usually grip the product from its upper surface.
+Therefore, this system has the advantage that tight stacking patterns can be produced allowing the products to be placed up against products already on the pallet.

 To control the complete cell a safety panel with cell control pushbuttons will be installed which is electrically connected to the robot controller.
 This panel will include the safety relays for the two safety circuits for the robot and any ancillary equipment.
 One circuit will be for the Estops, these will stop the robot in all modes, the other will be for the cell access and this will stop the robot and spindle whenever the robot is running in Auto mode.

 The cell will also need some form of guarding which will form a room or enclosure to make sure that nobody is present whilst the robot is working in automatic.
 The usual layout for a palletising cell is to have two pallet locations with the robot in the middle of the two.
 The robot will palletise to one side and once completed will move over to palletise the second side.
 Then, while working on the second pallet the first pallet is removed and replaced with a new empty pallet.